openhab/openhab-android/docs/USAGE.md

 The primary server is used for all background operations and can be changed in the settings.

 Features that support multiple servers:
-* Display Sitemaps and HABPanel
+* Display Sitemaps, Main UI and HABPanel
 * Voice commands launched from in-app (sent to active server) and from widgets (sent to primary server)
 * Show a list of recent notifications
 * Sitemap shortcuts on the home screen